 Besides, fungi can pose a common threat to the health and welfare of your precious Red Ginger Plant.

-Overwatering the plant or allowing too much moisture to collect around the plant can lead to other problems, too.
+Overwatering the plant or allowing too much moisture to collect around the plant can lead to other problems.

 For example, leaving the soil surrounding the roots consistently soggy can result in root rot.

-If you do spot root rot in your plant, it is high time for you to review your watering schedule.
+If you spot root rot in your plant, it is time for you to review your watering schedule.

 Frequently asked questions about Red Ginger plants